 Stephen E. Atkerson

-Ed holds an M. Div. from Biblical Theological Seminary in Philadelphia, served as an elder in Baptist and Missionary Alliance churches in New England and planted a church in central Connecticut.
+Ed holds an M. Div. from Biblical Theological Seminary in Philadelphia, served as an elder in both Baptist and Missionary Alliance churches in New England before planting a church in Connecticut.
 In 2001 he began hosting an annual conference on early church practice.
-Ed later moved to Georgia, where he serves as an elder at a Southern Baptist church.
-He also tutors in New Testament Greek and travels extensively sharing the Gospel on college campuses with a ministry called The Great Exchange.
-He and his wife Linda have been married since 1979 and have four children (along with a good cache of grandchildren).
+Ed later moved to Georgia, where he served several years as an elder at a Southern Baptist church.
+He recently launched out to plant a new church in Athens.
+He also tutors pastors in New Testament Greek, and travels extensively sharing the Gospel on college campuses with a ministry called The Great Exchange.

-Once a worshiper of the Hindu deity Shirdi Sai Baba and on the way to becoming a criminal, Stephen David now serves the Lord Jesus as an elder at a church he planted in Hyderabad, India.
+Once a worshiper of the Hindu deity Shirdi Sai Baba and on the way to becoming a criminal, Stephen now serves the Lord Jesus as pastor of a church he planted in Hyderabad, India.
+He is also active in training area pastors.
 He has done his Bachelor of Theology, Master of Arts in Biblical Counseling, and Doctorate in Theology.
-He is a blogger and also the author of Signs of Salvation: Understanding Counterfeit and Authentic Conversion.
-He and his wife Chaitanya have been blessed with two boys.
+He is author of several books, including Signs of Salvation: Understanding Counterfeit and Authentic Conversion.

-A former Hindu, Muralee planted and leads a church in Trimcomalee, Sri Lanka that holds to both early church practice and the First London Baptist Confession.
+A former Hindu, Muralee planted and pastors a church in Trimcomalee, Sri Lanka that holds to both early church practice and the First London Baptist Confession.
 He also travels widely throughout the island evangelizing, planting churches and assisting existing congregations.
-A graduate of the Lanka Bible College and Seminary, he is working on his doctorate.
-He and his wife have five children.
+A graduate of the Lanka Bible College and Seminary, he recently completed his D.Min degree in India.